Today, organic search drives more than 50 percent of all website traffic. That’s more than paid and social combined.

 Types of SEO Audits

-Website audits may include an implementation of different SEO strategies.
+Website audits may include the implementation of different SEO strategies.
 Some SEO specialists combine them in one SEO audit proposal, while others categorize their findings into different types of audits.

 Most often, however, activities aimed at solving SEO issues are divided into three main parts: